QuEraComputing/quera-ahs-utils/README.md

 We would be remiss not to advertise our own [Julia](https://julialang.org/) SDK for programming QuEra's **ahs**, [Bloqade](https://queracomputing.github.io/Bloqade.jl/dev/) as well as modeling neutral atom quantum computing.

 ## Installation
-The package can be installed via pip:
+The package can be installed via `pip`:

     pip install quera-ahs-utils